 The Company is required, pursuant to the Modern Slavery Act 2015, to make and publish a statement about the steps we are taking to ensure that slavery and human trafficking is not taking place in any part of our own business and in any part of our supply chains.

-This policy will be available for all colleagues and will be expected to be read and understood by all colleagues within the Board and the Commercial Team, who have responsibility for supply chains.
+Our policy is available for all Colleagues and is expected to be read and understood by all Colleagues within the Board, Executive, Commercial and Operational Teams, who have responsibility for any aspect of our supply chain.

 The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us or under our control.
-Employees are required to avoid any activity that might lead to, or suggest, a breach of this policy.
-Employees must notify a member of the Board as soon as possible if they believe or suspect, or have concerns, that a conflict with this policy has occurred, or may occur in the future, even if they are unsure about whether a particular act, or any treatment of workers or their working conditions, might constitute it.
-They are encouraged to raise concerns about any issue or suspicion of modern slavery or human trafficking in any part of our business or supply chain.
+Colleagues are required to avoid any activity that might lead to, or suggest, a breach of this policy.
+Colleagues must notify a member of the Board or Executive Team as soon as possible if they believe or suspect, or have concerns, that a conflict with this policy has occurred, or may occur in the future, even if they are unsure about whether a particular act, or any treatment of workers or their working conditions, might constitute such a conflict.
+All colleagues are encouraged to raise concerns about any issue or suspicion of modern slavery or human trafficking in any part of our business or supply chain.

 Consequences of Non-Compliance

-Any employee who breaches this policy faces disciplinary action, which could result in dismissal for misconduct or gross misconduct.
+Any colleague who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
 We may terminate our relationship with other individuals and organisations working on our behalf if they breach this policy.

-We always try and ensure that all of these are reputable and carry on business to the same high standard as we do ourselves.
+We always try to ensure that these partners are reputable and carry on business to the same high standard as we expect of ourselves.
 We actively encourage them to do so.
-Our relationships, particularly with producers, often go back many, many years.
-We are in regular contact with them.
+Our relationships, particularly with producers, often go back many, years and we are in regular contact with them.

-We will produce suitable contract provisions, which we are intending, to the extent we are able, to include in all our contracts with producers, suppliers and contractors.
+We are committed to producing suitable contract provisions, which we are intending, to the extent we are able, to include in all our contracts with producers, suppliers and contractors.
 These require the other party to ensure that no slavery or human trafficking is taking place in its business.
-EHB Code of Practice (COP) for the Supply of products will include an ethical clause, requesting that suppliers must adhere to local and national legislation with respect to terms and conditions of employment, and an appropriate HTS clause Assessment and audits.
+EH Booths Code of Practice for the Supply of products will include an ethical clause, requesting that suppliers must adhere to local and national legislation with respect to terms and conditions of employment, and an appropriate Human Trafficking and Slavery clause assessment and audits.

-We have a programme of regular contact with our suppliers, producers and trading partners and it is part of that programme to informally check, as far as possible, that they are similarly committed to good practices in relation to their the workforce and contractors, including reference to HTS.
+We have a programme of regular contact with our suppliers, producers and trading partners and it is part of that programme to informally check, as far as possible, that they are similarly committed to good practices in relation to their the workforce and contractors, including reference to Human Trafficking and Slavery.

-In addition, our most significant suppliers, producers and trading partners are independently assessed to identify the degree of risk in trading with each of them and more formal audits are conducted as appropriate (a long-established and trusted partner probably needs fewer checks and less frequent reviews than a new or proposed partner).
+In addition, our most significant suppliers, producers and trading partners are independently assessed to identify the degree of risk in trading with each of them and more formal audits are conducted as appropriate and we challenge if required to ensure the highest level of standards are maintained.

-We will have an audit spreadsheet to show a full list of those that have been assessed and those that are required to undergo an audit.
-When we receive information, we, as far as possible, cross-check it with independent sources and analyse the effect of that information on the risk posed by the proposed arrangement.
-We also identify trigger points that will lead to a review of the trading arrangement, such as changes in key personnel within a trading partner or radical changes to their pattern of business.
+We remain committed to risk assessing all Booths Brand suppliers and through the use of our audit processes can show a full list of those that have been assessed and those that are required to undergo an audit.
+We identify trigger points that will lead to a review of the trading arrangement, such as changes in key personnel within a trading partner or radical changes to their pattern of business.